 Oscars 2012 – the preview

-Yes I’m back to give you the finite preview of this years Oscars.
+Indeed, I’m back to provide you with the final preview of this year’s Oscars.

-The Iron Lady should have been the Paper Lady, with Meryl Streep trying to win an Oscar by straining our ears with another accent.
-It needs sub-titles or possibly made in Polish like Sophies Choice.
+The Iron Lady would be better named the Paper Lady, with Meryl Streep attempting an Oscar win by straining our ears with yet another accent.
+Subtitles are necessary, or perhaps the film should be remade in Polish like Sophie’s Choice.

 Will the host be Mickey Taker Gervais this year?